 It’s all about falling in love with yourself and sharing that love with someone who appreciates you, rather than looking for love to compensate for a self love deficit. – Eartha Kitt Mcdonald

 I had issues accepting who I was after trauma.
 My perception of myself was distorted and I struggled to define who I was outside the trauma.
 I had lost my voice and my sense of self.
-My self-estteem was completely shattered.
-My future had definately collapsed because of the burden of the memory of the trauma that was bound to stay with me forever.
+My self-esteem was completely shattered.
+My future had definitely collapsed because of the burden of the memory of the trauma that was bound to stay with me forever.

 It would be a lie if I said I did not miss who I was before my trauma.
 I missed the precious moments of being care free and being free from the shackles of chronic pain and my memory.
 I truly struggled to think of myself as being a somebody because I was programmed to believe that I would be a nobody or that I would not amount to anything.